Minnesota Monsters (AF1): History

+On September 4, 2026, the Monsters announced their intent to move to the Minneapolis-St. Paul area, with Lambert citing the Twin Cities' much larger population and corporate base as reasons for the move.

 Team name and logos

-On July 27, 2023 team owner, Brent LaBrie, announced the four finalists for the team name: Sasquatch, Norsemen, Harbor Monsters, and Lakers.
+On July 27, 2023, previous team owner, Brent LaBrie, announced the four finalists for the team name: Sasquatch, Norsemen, Harbor Monsters, and Lakers.
 The represented city name was also narrowed down to four finalists: Twin Ports, Minnesota, Lake Superior, and Duluth.

 The Duluth Harbor Monsters’ team name and logo were officially unveiled on August 24, 2023, during a press conference at the DECC.
 The name originated from a "Name-the-Team" contest that garnered nearly 2,000 submissions.
 The final four names underwent a fan vote, resulting in an almost three-way tie between Sasquatch, Norsemen, and Harbor Monsters, with Harbor Monsters emerging victorious.

 The team's logo, created by Ryan Foose of Foose Sports, draws inspiration from the mythical Mishipeshu, the legendary underwater panther of Lake Superior.
 The design incorporates blue and gold, paying tribute to Minnesota's state colors.
 Minnesota resident Ian Thorpe, who submitted the winning name, earned the honor of naming the team.

 Roster

-On December 18, 2023 the Harbor Monsters signed Ja’Vonte Johnson, the franchise's first player.
+On December 18, 2023, the Harbor Monsters signed Ja’Vonte Johnson, the franchise's first player.

 The Harbor Monsters' first open tryouts were held on January 6, 2024.
 The team's second open tryouts were held on February 2, 2024.

 On May 14, 2024, the Harbor Monsters signed Terrance Wenzel and Moe Strong, both former players for the Minnesota Myth of the Arena Football League.
 The pair joined the team following the dissolution of the Myth franchise.

 On March 7, 2025, the Harbor Monsters signed Dan Williams III; he previously was on several NFL practice squads and most recently played for the Orlando Guardians of the XFL.